DIY High Vacuum Feedthroughs

 First Standard Flange, Custom Feedthrough - 30 Pins KF40

 The first of this next level of feedthrough was built into a KF40 stub and had the purpose of passing the full pinouts of two 15 pin D-sub (total of 30 conductors) connectors into the vacuum.
 To do this, the two conductors were attached to a 3d printed holder that would slot into the stub-end of the KF40 stub.
-This would hold everything in place but also not risk touching vacuum.
-Individual Enamel copper wire was then soldered to each pin to extend the conductors well into the vacuum chamber.
+This would hold everything in place but fully remain on the atmospheric pressure side.
+Individual enamel copper wire was then soldered to each pin to extend the conductors well into the vacuum chamber.
 With this all done, the whole vaccuum-side of the feedthrough was then vacuum-potted with epoxy to fully seal the feed through off.
 This method created a functional feedthrough that has been tested to <10^-5 torr.

 The first of this next level of feedthrough was built into a KF40 stub and had the purpose of passing the full pinouts of two 15 pin D-sub (total of 30 conductors) connectors into the vacuum.
 To do this, the two conductors were attached to a 3d printed holder that would slot into the stub-end of the KF40 stub.
-This would hold everything in place but also not risk touching vacuum.
-Individual Enamel copper wire was then soldered to each pin to extend the conductors well into the vacuum chamber.
+This would hold everything in place but fully remain on the atmospheric pressure side.
+Individual enamel copper wire was then soldered to each pin to extend the conductors well into the vacuum chamber.
 With this all done, the whole vaccuum-side of the feedthrough was then vacuum-potted with epoxy to fully seal the feed through off.
 This method created a functional feedthrough that has been tested to <10^-5 torr.

-The abundance of pins was intentionally done to allow many signals in and out of the chamber, but one notable feature was the ability to insert a webcam into the chamber with an internal halogen light.
+The abundance of pins was not immediately necessary, but was done to future proof the feedthrough.
+With this feedthrough I was able to insert a halogen light and webcam into the chamber.
 Though it would not survive long without a true thermal path, this allowed me to capture my first in-vacuum imagery.

-The abundance of pins was intentionally done to allow many signals in and out of the chamber, but one notable feature was the ability to insert a webcam into the chamber with an internal halogen light.
+The abundance of pins was not immediately necessary, but was done to future proof the feedthrough.
+With this feedthrough I was able to insert a halogen light and webcam into the chamber.
 Though it would not survive long without a true thermal path, this allowed me to capture my first in-vacuum imagery.

 High-Voltage Insulated KF25 Feedthrough